sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 # Defining our domain

+> Psst, in case you'd like to see the entire code, it's posted [here](https://github.com/sleepyfran/sharp-point)

 Let's start by defining how we want our DSL to look like.
 We need to be able to declare two simple things: slides and decks.
 Slides will represent one individual slide inside of our presentation, while our deck will be the presentation itself and should hold all the slides.
 Let's get our domain defined:

 ```fsharp